eigerco/polka-storage/rfcs/006-delia-replication.md

 - **Replication:**
   Ensuring that data is stored in multiple locations is a cornerstone of a decentralized storage system.
 Automatically submitting three identical deals increases redundancy and resilience, so that if one deal or provider fails, the data remains available elsewhere.

-- **Efficiency:**
-  Submitting multiple deals automatically streamlines the process and reduces manual intervention, which is especially important in a decentralized system where network conditions and provider availability may vary.

 - **User Experience:**
   Clients gain higher confidence in data durability when the system automatically issues multiple proposals, knowing that their data will be replicated across the network.